-ITEM NO. ATTRIBUTE CHECK OFF or N/A 1.
-Compl ete the following based on the information provided by the requesting activity. a.
+ITEM NO. ATTRIBUTE CHECK OFF or N/A 1 Compl ete the following based on the information provided by the requesting activity.
+OI IN/A a.
 System or component to be tested b.
-Test Pressure Reference с.
-Number of test gages required: Total Primary (per reference (a) Appendix D).
+Test Pressure Reference c.
+Number of test gages required: Total Ç. Trumber of test gages required.
+Total Primary (per reference (a) Appendix D).
 Backup Indicate zero if multiple primary gages are required, one of which will also serve as a backup or if an installed system gage will be used. d.
 Level of cleanliness required e.
 Planned method of over pressure protection (e.g., manual using installed system valve plus one automatic relief included with test rig, or other combination).
 Unless otherwise specified, the rig will be provided with one manual and one automatic relief.
-S: Normally installed instrumentation may be used as backup pressure indication.
-If a t available and the backup gage will be a temporary gage, then complete Items a-f for b ooth primary a nd backup gages.
+2. GAGE S: Normally installed instrumentation may be used as backup pressure indication.
+If an installed t available and the backup gage will be a temporary gage, then complete Items a-f for b primary a and backup gages.
 Otherwise, a-f apply to primary gage(s) only. a.
 Complete and attach reference (a), Figure 8-2 for selection of test gages. b.
-Reference (a), Figure 8-2, Item 8 (maximum gage error at test pressure) must not exceed 2% of test pressure. с.
+Reference (a), Figure 8-2, Item 8 (maximum gage error at test pressure) must not exceed 2% of test pressure. c.
 Nominal indicated test pressure must be no less than 25% of the primary gage's range.
 Nominal indicated test pressure must be no less than 10% of the backup gage's range, if the backup gage is a temporary gage. d.
 The gage range must be capable of indicating the manual over pressure protection pressure at no greater than 90% of full range and the potential maximum overpressure (when using a relief valve) at no greater than 98% of full range. e.
 Temporary gages must be single scale analog gages or digital pressure instruments calibrated in psig. f.
 RECORD GAGE DATA: Primary gage range psi Cal due date Ser Number Backup gage range psi Cal due date Ser Number